Rail profile: Flat-bottom rail

-Vignoles rail is the popular name for flat-bottomed rail, recognising engineer Charles Vignoles who introduced it to Britain.
+Vignoles rail is a popular name for flat-bottom rail, recognising engineer Charles Vignoles who introduced it to Britain.

-Charles Vignoles observed that wear was occurring with wrought iron rails and cast iron chairs on stone blocks, the most common system at that time.
-In 1836 he recommended flat-bottomed rail to the London and Croydon Railway for which he was consulting engineer.
+Charles Vignoles observed that wear was occurring with wrought iron rails and cast iron chairs on stone blocks – the most common system at that time.
+In 1836 he recommended flat-bottom rail to the London and Croydon Railway, to which he was the consulting engineer.
 His original rail had a smaller cross-section than the Stevens rail, with a wider base than modern rail, fastened with screws through the base.
-Other lines which adopted it were the Hull and Selby, the Newcastle and North Shields, and the Manchester, Bolton and Bury Canal Navigation and Railway Company.
+Other lines that adopted it were the Hull and Selby, the Newcastle and North Shields, and the Manchester, Bolton and Bury Canal Navigation and Railway Company.

-When it became possible to preserve wooden sleepers with mercuric chloride (a process called Kyanising) and creosote, they gave a much quieter ride than stone blocks and it was possible to fasten the rails directly using clips or rail spikes.
+In the UK, when it became possible to preserve wooden sleepers with mercuric chloride (a process called Kyanising) and creosote, a much steadier, quieter ride resulted than with stone blocks.
+Rails were fastened directly to the sleepers using rail spikes.
 Their use, and Vignoles's name, spread worldwide.
+However, UK railway companies strongly preferred bullhead rail, fixed by wooden keys in cast-iron chairs, until the 1970s.

 The joint where the ends of two rails are connected to each other is the weakest part of a rail line.
 The earliest iron rails were joined by a simple fishplate or bar of metal bolted through the web of the rail.
 Stronger methods of joining two rails together have been developed.
 When sufficient metal is put into the rail joint, the joint is almost as strong as the rest of the rail length.
 The noise generated by trains passing over the rail joints, described as "the clickity clack of the railroad track", can be eliminated by welding the rail sections together.
 Continuously welded rail has a uniform top profile even at the joints.